Reading time: | 15 min |

 This guide is intended to get you up and running with this tool quickly with the most common settings.
 For a thorough review of all options, refer to the official documentation.

 PyTorch is a popular end-to-end machine learning framework for Python.
-It’s used to build and deploy neural networks, especially around tasks such as computer vision and natural language processing (NLP).
+It is used to build and deploy neural networks, especially around tasks such as computer vision and natural language processing (NLP).

 Follow the instructions below to install and use PyTorch on Arm Linux.

 Anaconda provides another way to install PyTorch.
-Refer to the
+See the

 Anaconda install guide

 to find out how to use PyTorch from Anaconda.
-The Anaconda version of PyTorch may be older than the version available using pip
+The Anaconda version of PyTorch might be older than the version available using pip

 .

-Confirm you are using an Arm Linux system by running:
+Confirm that you are using an Arm Linux system by running:

 uname -m